gallenc/opennms-tutorials-1/session4/README.md

 We will consider the `Improved LinkDown/LinkUp events` translator definition which improves the SNMP link events.

-By themselves SNMP link events only tell us the `ifindex` of the interface which has gone down.
+By themselves SNMP link events only tell us the `ifIndex` of the interface which has gone down.
 The name and type of this interface is not supplied in the trap.
 However the name (eth0 eth1 etc) is very useful to the user.

-OpenNMS regularly scans the IF table of a device and will already have the additional information for a given ifindex so we need to extract the ifindex from the trap and look up the information in the interface table before adding it into the event which the user will see.
+OpenNMS regularly scans the IF table of a device and will already have the additional information for a given ifIndex so we need to extract the ifIndex from the trap and look up the information in the interface table before adding it into the event which the user will see.

-You will see from the following mib browser walk if the trap has given us the ifindex oid, we can find the other information from the SNMP interface table previously read by OpenNMS.
+You will see from the following mib browser walk if the trap has given us the ifIndex oid, we can find the other information from the SNMP interface table previously read by OpenNMS.

 ![alt text](../session4/images/ifindex.png "Figure ifindex.png")